kushv818/embedded-onboarding/section-05/hardware_filtering/digital_filtering.md

 # Digital Filter Implementations

+## Mathematical Relationship between the Input and Output Voltage
 The most important result from the section on the Mathematical Basis for Digital Filtering is the following mathematical algorithm:

 $$v_{out}(n)=\sum_{i=0}^{a}v_{in}(i)h(n-i)$$